lxxxl123/mjt-maven/note/FW.md

 - flat:
   - (adj.) not round or curve
+  -
+- flatter/flæ'ter/
+  - (vt): to praise someone in order to make them feel attractive, sometimes in a way that is not sincere
 - flax: a type of textile material, no more dominant used then the past
 - flex